Dr. Donal E. O'Mahony

 F: +353 1 677 2204

 Donal O'Mahony is Professor in Computer Science at Trinity College Dublin.
-He currently holds the position of Head of Discipline of Computer Systems.
+He is currently course director of the MSc in Computer Science Programme.

 Over the years, Prof. O'Mahony has been active in cryptography, network protocols, security applications, mobility, ad-hoc networking and the software engineering of networked systems.
 His recent topics of interest include: